 I killed my best friend, not with a gun or a knife or a car or a bomb or a poison, but he died and I lived and it was all the same in the end.

-He didn’t know until it was too late, and I guess I didn’t either at first, failing to consider that my actions could so adversely affect him, could eventually destroy him.
+He didn’t know until it was too late.
+And I guess I didn’t either at first, failing to consider that my actions could so adversely affect him, could eventually destroy him.
 But they did.
 And that’s really the only thing that matters here.

 It was over a girl like so many ends of friendships are.
 She had taken him away from me, and I wasn’t ready to let him go.
-Girls come and girls go, but friends like me and him, we last and endure, through college, graduation parties, weddings, christenings, and Christmases – that’s what I thought when I was young and naïve, when I thought the world revolved around me.
+In my mind girls came and girls went, but friends like me and him, we lasted and endured, through college, graduation parties, weddings, christenings, and Christmases – that’s what I thought when I was young and naïve, when I thought the world revolved around me.

 My first friend in high school, he was the only one who had accepted me in the beginning when I was an outcast, a loser, a fag, and whatever else they called me.
 He had given me credibility; if I was his friend, I couldn’t be that bad of a guy, which was the reasoning of the “in crowd” who instantaneously acknowledged my existence once I was given clearance to their section of the cafeteria.
-Then, he met her, and life as we knew it changed.
+Then, he met her – after I met her – and life as we knew it changed.
 Forever.

 If I had told someone, at least before I was complicit in it, it might’ve changed things.
 Sure, she was irredeemable, but he might have been saved.
 I just couldn’t wait for human nature to play itself out in the only way it could.
 No, I had to play God and, in the process, violate the natural order of things, dictating the terms of their separation through my selfishness, and he, not I, not she, was the one who stood to answer for my misconduct.